assyrianic/SMCling/README.md

 Cling is built atop Clang and LLVM, so you'll need the header files for both systems to compile Cling AND to use Cling in the extension.

-The folders containing the header files (clang, clang-c, cling, llvm, llvm-c) should be in the same directory as "extension.cpp".
+after you've built Cling from scratch using the build instructions, copy the "lib" folder from the "inst" or "obj" folder into the smcling directory.
+The "lib" folder is required as it contains the libraries needed to link the extension.

-after you've built Cling from scratch using the build instructions, copy the "lib" folder from the "inst" or "obj" folder into the same directory.
-The "lib" folder is required as it contains the static library to be linked to the extension.
+Next, create a folder in "lib" and name it "include", then copy the header files (clang, clang-c, cling, llvm, llvm-c) to the "include" folder in "lib".

-if you've copied the libraries from the "lib" folder in "inst" or in "obj", be sure to use `llvm-config --libdir --libs` to check all the dependencies that needs to be linked into the extension.
+After that, you can now compile smcling!